MjWachira/Java-Refresher/README.md

 # 📚 Java Refresher Course – From Basics to Advanced

-This repository contains a structured Java learning path designed as a full refresher course, ideal for developers with experience in other languages (like .NET) who want to become proficient in Java.
+This repository contains a structured Java learning path designed as a full refresher course, ideal for developers with experience in other languages (like .NET) who want to become proficient in Java

 ## 🗂 Project Structure